Chunhsiang/UT_Austin-BCycle-Project/README.md

 # UT_Austin-BCycle_project

 This is the final project of Data Analytics programing.
-My group studied on: Improving the rebalancing plan for Austin B-cycle, the bike sharing company,  to relief the traffic problem in Austin, Texas by using AUstin B-cycle's trip data and station data.
-I mainly responsible for exploratory data analysis, and the bike traffic plot on Google map.
+My group studied on: " Improving the rebalancing plan for Austin B-cycle, the bike sharing company,  to relief the traffic problem in Austin, Texas by using AUstin B-cycle's trip data and station data".
+I was mainly responsible for exploratory data analysis, and the bike traffic plot on Google map.

-After finishing exploratory data analysis, we come up with several conslution: First, bike ride taken by different types of membership differ in their trip duration and the time of their bike rental.
-Second, time of bike rental differs significantly between weekdays and weekends.
+After finishing exploratory data analysis, we came up with several conslution: First, bike ride taken by different types of membership differ in their trip duration and the time of their bike rental.
+Second, bike rental trips differs significantly between weekdays and weekends.
 Third, while the bike trips boosts during festivals like South by South West and Austin City Limit, we consider Austin B-Cycle take an important role in transportation of these festivals and the bike rental pattern at that time will be very different.

 ## Google Map plots
-To improve the bike rebalancing plan for Austin B-Cycle, I plotted each stations bike borrow and return on Google Map.
+To improve the bike rebalancing plan for Austin B-Cycle, I plotted each station's bike borrow and return on Google Map.
 A blue and red circle indicates borrow and return of bikes, respectively.
 While the radius of the circle are weighted by the number of borrow / return, the rings of two overlap circles on each bike stations tells the difference between borrow and return.
 Therefore, a pink circles says that there are more borrow than return of bikes, and the surrounding red rings shows the number of difference.
 On the other hand, a purple circle tells that there are more return than borrow, and the surrounding blue ring shows thme number of difference.

 ### In General